ModelEarth/community/projects/intro.md

 <h4>Immediate Needs</h4>

+Integrating and updating <a href="https://www.cloudcarbonfootprint.org">CloudCarbonFootprint.org widgets</a>

+Adding clickable legends to Leaflet Maps - from <a href="../../../community/map/ewg/">EWG legend sample</a> to [a layer sample starter map](../../community/start/maps/aside/) or [other map](../../community/start/maps/)

 Optimize the <a href="../../io/template/feed/">Building Transparency feed display</a> to <a href="https://model.earth/localsite/info/?show=openepd&mapview=state#state=GA">load the map in under 0.5 seconds</a>.

-Pull list of local project/repair needs from <a href="http://dev.seeclickfix.com/">See-Click-Fix open311 API</a>.
+Pull list of local project/repair needs from <a href="http://dev.seeclickfix.com/">See-Click-Fix open311 API</a> - Inquire with See-Click-Fix regarding permissions to avoid [CORS error](../../community/resources/diffbot/#feed=open311).

 DONE: Update the <a href="../../apps/beyondcarbon/#state=NC">Beyond Carbon json display</a> to use the new <a href="https://github.com/modelearth/beyond-carbon-scraper">Beyond Carbon Scraper and Fuser</a> for [state CO<sub>2</sub> colors](../../apps/beyondcarbon/#mapview=state).